jamescridland/podcastnamespace.org/tag-transcript.md

 It's one of the most well-supported tags by [large podcast hosts](https://podcastindex.org/apps?appTypes=hosting&elements=Transcript), including Buzzsprout, Captivate, Fireside and RSS.

+Tip: like audio, ensure that CORS headers are set and open, so that everyone can use the files.

 ### Podcast apps

 For podcast apps, linking to transcripts is a simple webview with accompanying UX.